Shrimp Roll Recipe

 One shrimp roll is placed on top of the others.

-Shrimp Roll is a wonderful summer sandwich made with buttery warm rolls packed with flavorful shrimp salad.
+Shrimp Roll is a wonderful summer sandwich made with buttery warm brioche rolls packed with flavorful creamy shrimp salad.
+This is the best shrimp salad because it features homemade shrimp cooked with lemon and herbs and mixed with celery, herbs, and creamy mayonnaise mixture.

 Print Pin Video Rate